 Making Norwegian friends

-Both the Student Union and units at BI arrange several academic events throughout the year.
+Both the Student Organisation and units at BI arrange several academic events throughout the year.

 Inspire is one of Norway's largest academic events, arranged by students and for students.
 This three-day event meant to inspire and motivate students with talks from leading businessmen and women.